 Sunset tours of Cape Sounion offer seamless round-trip transfers from Athens in comfortable air-conditioned vehicles.
 You can sit back and enjoy the experience without having to worry about planning your transportation or navigating unfamiliar routes.

-Unparalleled ruins, sunsets, and views
+Unparalleled sunset views

 Cape Sounion is known for Greece’s most spectacular sunsets.
 The Temple of Poseidon’s tall columns lit up against the oranges, pinks, and purples of the evening sky and the vibrant blue Aegean Sea is an unforgettable sight.
 The journey to the site is as picturesque as the destination.
 The drive along the Athenian Riviera offers scenic views of the Saronic Gulf on one side and the picturesque Greek countryside on the other.